Introducing Backutil: A Python‐based Windows backup utility

 Testing and limitations

-Aside from all the testing that comes naturally during the development process, I have been using Backutil to back up my personal files for the last month or so using a Windows scheduled task to run the utility on a weekly basis.
+Aside from all the testing that comes naturally during the development process, I have been using Backutil to back up my personal files for the last few months using a Windows scheduled task to run the utility on a weekly basis.
 My configuration performs incremental backups on a five-file rotation and so far has worked without a hitch, to a level where I occasionally even forgot it was running.

 Backutil can be configured via three main means: a configuration file, a file containing a list of directories to be backed up, and a series of command line options that override other settings.
 If a configuration file and backup list file are present, Backutil can be run using the following simple command.